solana-labs/solana/book/src/transaction.md

 ## Accounts and Signatures

-Each transaction explicitly lists all account pubkeys referenced by the transaction's instructions.
-A subset of those pubkeys are each accompanied by a transaction signature.
+Each transaction explicitly lists all account public keys referenced by the transaction's instructions.
+A subset of those public keys are each accompanied by a transaction signature.
 Those signatures signal on-chain programs that the account holder has authorized the transaction.
 Typically, the program uses the authorization to permit debiting the account or modifying its